Matching Algorithms for Causal Inference with Multiple Treatments: Matching algorithms

 \subsection{Vector matching (VM)}

 The basic matching algorithm relies on a distance measure that aggregates individual component differences over the entire vector.
-In some cases, it may result in some components of the matched vector that are far apart while other components are relatively close.
+In some cases, it may result in some components of the matched vector that are far apart and other components that are relatively close.
 Vector matching (VM) is a possible algorithm for matching units in observational studies with multiple treatments that addresses this limitation \cite{lopez-15}.
-VM uses $k$-means clustering to group units such that within each cluster, units are roughly similar on $Z-2$ components of the GPS, and it performs the matching on the remaining component of the GPS only among units that are in the same cluster.
-This ensures that units which are matched to one another are nearly perfect on one component of the GPS and roughly similar on the other components \cite{lopez-15}.
+VM uses $k$-means clustering to group units such that within each cluster, units are roughly similar on $Z-2$ components of the GPS, and it performs the matching on the remaining component using the linear GPS only among units that are in the same cluster.
+The matching mehthod proposed by Yang et al. \cite{yang-16} is a special case of VM when $k=1$.
+However, for $k>1$, VM provides a valid estimate of the average treatment effects because it ensures that units which are matched to one another are nearly perfect on one component of the GPS and roughly similar on the other components \cite{lopez-15}.